timothygan/SDS_Project/Project.md

 not consider any events where the majority of players in a given position group did not participate in.
-For example, in the quarterback model, we did not include the 3 cone drill because the vast majority of QB’s did not participate, but we did include the 3 cone drill in the models for the other three position groups.
+For example, in the quarterback model, we did not include the 3 cone drill because the vast majority of QB’s did not participate, but we did include the 3 cone drill in WR model.
 We figure that players are naturally going decide to participate in the events considered most important to their position, so this is a good natural filter for which events to include.

 We trained the models with overall pick number as the target variable.
 To evaluate the success of the models, we divided the draft into 5 equal